Jovan12345/FormulaOneApp/README.md

  4. run `npm start`
  5. The app runs in development mode, can be access through browser on http://localhost:3000

+**For development purposes to run the LESS-CSS watcher:**
+1. Open new CLI (command line interface)
+2. Navigate to the project folder './fone' in this case
+3. run ##less-watch-compiler src public

 ## App description

  - This is an application built using React and Redux.
 It's purpose is to serve information related to Formula One from the ergast API WEB Service.